-- 1. Any type of lion's mane or chaga product claiming to include mushroom or fruiting body must contain a detectable amount of beta-glucan and a minimum of 100% of its labeled amount of beta-glucan.
-Products claiming to contain mycelium must contain a detectable amount of alpha-glucan to avoid the potential to mislead consumers. the term "mushroom" in a product name must refer to use of fruiting body in the product ingredients.
+- Any type of lion's mane or chaga product claiming to include mushroom or fruiting body must contain a detectable amount of beta-glucan and a minimum of 100% of its labeled amount of beta-glucan.
+Products claiming to contain mycelium must contain a detectable amount of alpha-glucan to avoid the potential to mislead consumers.
+Products that contain a mixture of fruiting body and mycelium, in that order, must contain more beta-glucan than alpha-glucan, and those claiming mycelium and fruiting body, in that order, must contain more alpha-glucan than beta-glucan.
+The term "mushroom" in a product name must refer to use of fruiting body in the product ingredients.

 - Heavy Metals.
 All products must not exceed the following limits:

 - Products marketed for use by children may not exceed the State of California's Prop 65 limits for lead in dietary supplements of 0.5 mcg per recommended daily serving with an additional allowance of 0.8 mcg if the product contains more than 1,000 mg/day of calcium.